I Believe in You (Je crois en toi): Background and release

 Luc Plamondon, with whom Dion worked in 1991 on her Dion chante Plamondon album, wrote French lyrics for the song.

 There was no music video made for the song.

 Dion and Il Divo promoted "I Believe in You" in various French television shows, performing it in late 2005.

 The single peaked at number 30 in France and number 35 in Switzerland.
 In the US, it reached number 31 on the US Hot Adult Contemporary Tracks.
-Surprisingly, nearly 3 years after its release the song peaked at number 8 on the Portuguese Singles Chart according to Billboard magazine.
+Surprisingly, nearly 3 years after its release, the song peaked at number 8 on the Portuguese Singles Chart according to Billboard magazine.

 "I Believe in You" was featured on the official 2006 FIFA World Cup album, called Voices from the FIFA World Cup, which was released on 20 May 2006.

 Il Divo are not the first opera singers who have performed and recorded with Dion.
-She had previously collaborated with Luciano Pavarotti on "I Hate You Then I Love You" and Andrea Bocelli on "The Prayer."
-The latter has been also performed by Dion and Josh Groban.
+She had previously collaborated with Luciano Pavarotti on "I Hate You Then I Love You" and Andrea Bocelli on "The Prayer".
+The latter has also been performed by Dion and Josh Groban.